 The Photography Collections Preservation Project (PCPP) is proud to announce a program of internships meant to address a lack of diversity in the staffs of 21st-century cultural institutions.
 These internships will provide young people from under-represented populations with the chance to learn about the management of important works of photography and gain useful professional skills.

-Starting in September, two nine-month internships will be available for undergraduate students interested in art, photography, and the creation and management of archives.
+Starting in mid-October, one nine-month internships will be available for an undergraduate student interested in art, photography, and the creation and management of archives.
 We welcome applicants with all levels of interest and experience!